yhyun225/DiffuseHigh/README.md

 ## ⚙️ Dependency Setup
 Create the conda environment with below commands.
 Our code is implemented based on torch + diffusers.
-You should first check your cuda compiler version, and install the compatible version of pytorch.
+You should first check your cuda compiler version, and install the compatible torch.

 We ran our experiment with torch 2.1.1 + cuda 12.1.